 A great way to make the experience more personal is by posting or announcing the arrival and availability of each customer support agent.
 You could post their picture on your page along with their name, shift times and a fun fact about them to make everything feel a bit more personal.

 Deliver timely responses to customers in social media.
-Manage unlimited Facebook, Instagram, Twitter and LinkedIn pages in a single inbox.
-Try it for free:
+Manage unlimited TikTok, Facebook, Instagram, Twitter and LinkedIn pages – with an all-in-one social media tool.

 Top tools for Instagram customer care

 If you’re thinking “well, that seems like a massively tall order”, I hear you.
 Thankfully, there are some great tools out there to help lighten the load of keeping up with all your audience interactions on Instagram.